Moscow to Vladimir: the ultimate day trip guide

 If you want to learn more about Vladimirs history from its very first settlements in the Stone age up until now I can recommend the history museum near Demetrius cathedral.
 It’s probably one of the best museums in Vladimir, but this says more about the quality of the other museums around.
 Therefore, it’s not a must visit, but nice if you have some extra time.

-Things to do near Vladimir
+The best things to do near Vladimir

 Vladimir was closely linked to Suzdal and at the UNESCO World Heritage list they are put together as the White Monuments of Vladimir and Suzdal.
 Personally, I found it to be one of the most picturesque places in Russia’s Golden Ring and there is a rural rustic atmosphere that makes it feel like you are travelling back in time.